You moved home to care for your elderly parent, now what? Your answer is here.

-What bits of advice no one prepared her for in this undertaking are laid bare in the Memoir, 9 Realities of Caring for an Elderly Parent: A Love Story of a Different Kind, a funny and compassionate account of your daunting role if you are the adult child coming home to care for your elderly parent until the very end.
-Love is in the details.
-Preparation prevents regret.
-Released in August 2013, this book is available at Amazon, Kindle, Barnes and Noble, and Nook.
+The realities of what I learned are chronicled in my second book, a non-fiction narrative called 9 Realities of Caring for an Elderly Parent: A Love Story of a Different Kind.
+Slated for release in August 2013, this is a funny, compassionate, and daunting account of what you can expect if you are the adult child coming home to care for your elderly parent until the very end.

 Designed to be an indispensable guide, it will help you through nine chapters dealing with early topics like keeping your parent safe in their own home, to middle chapters centering on waiting for death and the important role that bowel movements and bedsores will play in the end.
 The final third of the book deals with the aftermath, including funeral arrangements that are pre-designed, and managing as executor of the estate.
 Grief counseling for the adult orphan is the last chapter.

 I am so sorry you have to go through it.
 But, my intention in writing this is that it will be a support to you if you have no other.

 Blog question: What do you wish you had known before assuming the role as caregiver to your elderly parent?

 I am sure, without even having read your book, that it will provide immeasurable solace and comfort, and answers to hard to fathom questions.
 I only wish I had been privy to a copy when struggling with caring for my parents.
 You are a gem and thank you for providing support to those who need it most.